campaign

 What is contract cheating?

 Contract cheating can be done as a “favor” with no exchange of money.
 Or it can involve trade-in-kind, like when a student swaps papers with another student.
+One scenario may see a student ask for help from a friend or family member who, with the intention of helping, may write the paper for the student.
+While powered by good intentions, this is still contract cheating and a form of academic misconduct.

-How does it manifest in student work?
+How does contract cheating manifest in student work?

 Like many forms of academic misconduct, stressed students without a deep understanding of academic integrity are vulnerable to contract cheating.
-When students fall behind in school work, they may ask for help from a friend or family member who, with the intention of helping, may write the paper for the student.
-While powered by good intentions, this is a form of academic misconduct.
+When these students fall behind in academic work, for whatever reason, they may feel scared or uncomfortable reaching out to educators and instead believe that external help is the answer to meeting expectations and passing a unit or course.

-How does it impact academic integrity?
+How does contract cheating impact academic integrity?

 Ways to mitigate contract cheating

-Bottom line: building a deep understanding of academic integrity and helping students understand contract cheating as a form of dishonesty prevents future misconduct
+Bottom line: building a deep understanding of academic integrity and helping students understand contract cheating as a form of dishonesty prevents future misconduct.